Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Hidden Cost of Serverless Serving Architecture

 \subsection{Cost Implications of the Concurrency Model}

 Serverless platforms vary in how they map concurrent requests to sandboxes.
-Depending on the maximum number of concurrent requests allowed per sandbox, there are two common serving models: a concurrency limit of strictly one (single-concurrency model) and a concurrency limit that can be greater than one (multi-concurrency model).
+Depending on the maximum number of concurrent requests allowed per sandbox, there are two common serving models: the single-concurrency model, in which the concurrency limit is strictly one (i.e., no intra-runtime concurrency), and the multi-concurrency model, where the concurrency limit can be greater than one.

 In the single‐concurrency model (e.g., AWS Lambda and Cloudflare Workers), each sandbox accepts only one request at a time.
 When a request arrives, the serverless platform allocates a new runtime sandbox or reuses a warm, idle sandbox for the request.
 As there is no resource competition (e.g., CPU and memory) among concurrent requests, this can help keep the execution duration consistent even under high load.